HomeIntroduction / Blending Green and Gray

 Blending Green and Gray

-One major issue with current asset management practices is its focus on manmade (gray) infrastructure to the exclusion of green infrastructure.
+One major issue with current asset management practices is their focus on manmade (gray) infrastructure to the exclusion of green infrastructure.
 The maturation and strengthening of asset management programs for gray assets provide an opportunity to extend the principles and practices to green infrastructure.
 For many communities, green infrastructure will be a complement to gray infrastructure rather than a replacement.
-If systems do not blend both types of assets into a single program, opportunities to use green infrastructure to save money, improve the environment, or increase operational efficiency might be lost, or alternatives using green infrastructure might not be given equal weight by the personnel who oversee water infrastructure.
-Furthermore, different entities, governmental agencies, or different departments within a community often manage, design, and/or operated green and gray infrastructure.
-This approach has the negative effect of creating barriers to greater implementation of green infrastructure and might prevent individuals from seeing dual benefits to green or natural projects.
-Communities and systems must consider the holistic picture of gray and green infrastructure to achieve the greatest financial, environmental, and social benefits from their water infrastructure.
+By blending gray and green infrastructure provides opportunities to save money, improve the environment, or increase operational efficiency.

 The goal of a blended green and gray framework is to enable utilities to make better, more efficient, effective, and environmentally friendly decisions.
-It will open additional possibilities and move individuals away from the belief that only concrete and steel solutions can work to a more holistic view of the choices.
-It will provide a more expansive view of the types of alternatives that can yield the desired results and the co-benefits that can be achieved.
-By considering both approaches together from the beginning, communities can incorporate green infrastructure early enough to potentially reduce the amount of gray infrastructure needed to meet water quality objectives cost-effectively and on schedule.
-The main intent is to enable the consideration of a full range of choices, so each community can make informed decisions.
+It can move individuals away from the belief that only concrete and steel solutions can work to create a more holistic view of the available options.
+It can provide a more expansive view of the types of alternatives that can yield the desired results and the co-benefits that can be achieved.

 Green Asset Resource Database